mcuntz/pyjams/README.rst

        * - Function/module
          - Short description
        * - argmax
-         - numpy.argmax, numpy.ma.argmax, and using max for Python iterables.
+         - Wrapper for numpy.argmax, numpy.ma.argmax, and using max for Python iterables.
        * - argmin
-         - numpy.argmin, numpy.ma.argmin, and using min for Python iterables.
+         - Wrapper for numpy.argmin, numpy.ma.argmin, and using min for Python iterables.
        * - argsort
-         - numpy.argsort, numpy.ma.argsort, and using sorted for Python iterables.
+         - Wrapper for numpy.argsort, numpy.ma.argsort, and using sorted for Python iterables.
        * - closest
          - Index in array which entry is closest to a given number.